HomeDev GuideRecipesAPI Reference

 Note

-If you change the name of an audience available in the list for access rights, the settings for this audience no longer work.
+Changing the name of an audience used for access rights breaks the access-rights settings for that audience.

-4. Enter a description of the audience and its purpose within Notes.
+4. Enter a description of the audience and its purpose in Notes.
 CMS displays this description as a tooltip when an editor adds the audience to a page.

-5. Select Enable statistics to track this audience's performance.
+5. Select Enable statistics to track audience performance.

 📘